On this page you will find information on the following categories:

 Budget & Reserves

-The budget for the 2021-22 year was approved at the full council meeting held on 4th January 2021.
+The budget and precept for the 2022-23 year was set and approved at the full council meeting held on 13th December 2021.

 Please see the below attached Budget Report for a full breakdown of how this was calculated including a copy of the budget itself.